SAP-samples/teched2025-AD165/exercises/ex2/README.md

 1. Go back to the tab with Work Zone still open.
 If you closed it, you can access it [here](https://ad165-m3ep4xn0.workzone.cfapps.eu10.hana.ondemand.com/site#workzone-home&/home).
 2. Now you need to navigate to the Administration environment.
 Click the User icon on the top right and select **Administration Console**.
 3. In the menu on the left, open **External Integrations** > ** Business Content** and click the **Content Manager** button.

-This takes you to the Content Manager where you can manage your business content.
-In this table you can find all business content entities (like apps, pages, spaces, roles etc.) that have been made available from various sources.
-In the fourth column for example, you see the Content Channel via which the content was created.
-Besides local content, some roles from SAP S/4HANA have been integrated with their assigned apps, spaces, and pages
+> **&#9432;** In the Content Manager administrators can manage business content.
+The table contains all business content entities (like apps, pages, spaces, roles etc.) that have been made available from various sources.
+In the fourth column for example, you see the Content Channel via which the content was provided.
+Besides local content, some roles from SAP S/4HANA have been integrated with their assigned apps, spaces, and pages.
+You can use the filter to only display a specific content entity type like apps.

-4. Move the *Text placement* to the **Top Left**
-5. Then click the **+Slide** button on the upper left side of the *Rotating Banner Widget* pop-up.
-6. Upload the **answer.jpg** image to the rotating banner and enter **Step 2** as *Title* and **Answer the questions with your best knowledge** as *Description*.
-Select *Text placement* as **Top Left** again.
-7. Finally, add another slide in the same way, upload the **IT.jpg** image to the rotating banner and enter **Step 3** as *Title* and **Wait for IT to approve / come back at your idea and see it represented down below** as *Description*.
-8. Now click **Save**.
+6. A card is one visualization type of an app, so you will now create an app.
+Click the **Create** button and select **App** from the dropdown.
+7. Click **Visualization** to go directly to the Visualization tab.
+8. In the field *Visualization Type* select **UI Integration Card**.
+Then click the **Upload Card** button.
+9. Select the zip file you just downloaded from your *Downloads* folder.

+11. Click **Save**.

 ## Exercise 2.3 Create a wizard based on a Guided Process from SAP Build Process Automation